God made man,

 What about the adoption piece of the puzzle?
 Search interfaces have solved the challenge of offering an easy way for man and machine to interact.
 Just as with Google typeahead suggestions, the machine can offer suggestions as someone types in a query, and this can be refined in real-time to arrive at the exact question the user has in mind.
 At the same time, the algorithms running those queries can benefit from iterative learning from human interactions.
 This will teach them what data is accessed more frequently, or what types of queries are run by different user personas.
 Combining this with the algorithm's ability to understand the properties of the data and how they relate to each other will help refine its suggestions back to the user.

 A consumer-like search interface may not work perfectly for every enterprise scenario.
-While it might be ideal for me to get a page full of links back from Google when I ask for recipes, I want only one answer when I ask my BI solution for “revenue last year.”
+While it might be ideal for me to get a page full of links back from Google when I ask for recipes, I want only one answer when I ask my business intelligence solution for “revenue last year.”
 This calls for a new breed of search engine - one for numbers - that can calculate accurate results and charts based on a query typed by the user.

 This new breed of search engine for numbers has the potential to open up access to data across your entire company.
 Join ThoughtSpot and Palantir in an upcoming webinar and learn how to: